Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Introduction

 Unlike the MC stochastic modeling of scatter, the linear Boltzmann transport equation (LBTE) specifies a solution for the expected value of the scatter.
 To mitigate the computational cost of solving the LBTE, which is an integro-differential equation in a seven dimensional space, analytical-numerical forward solvers use simplifying assumptions to find an approximate solution \cite{maslowski2018acuros,shiromascatter}.
-Although faster than MC, this approach involves a trade-off between numerical discretization and the maximum order of scatter that is modeled, and the accuracy of the scatter estimate, therefore it too can be computationally expensive.
+Although faster than MC, this approach involves a trade-off between discretization and the maximum order of scatter that is modeled, and the accuracy of the scatter estimate, therefore it too can be computationally expensive.

-The third method for the forward problem is the slice-by-slice method \cite{bai2000slice}, which models the scatter as a distance-dependent incremental blurring effect represented by kernels.
-This method only models the first-order Compton scatter, relying on its dominance in X-ray CT \cite{floyd1984energy}, and uses the Klein-Nishina formula \cite{klein1929streuung} to obtain the kernels.
+The third method for the forward problem is the slice-by-slice method \cite{bai2000slice}, which models the scatter as a distance-dependent incremental blurring effect represented by analytically computed kernels.
 This method has a reduced computational cost compared to the first two.
 However, it is unable to keep track of the angular distributions of the incoming photons to a slice and does not account for any multiple order scattering events in the medium, which limit its effectiveness.

 In contrast to the forward-solver based methods, the Class (ii) methods work directly on the total, scatter corrupted projection data.
-They can be further classified, in turn, into two categories: kernel-based scatter estimation; or data-driven scatter estimation in the projection domain.
+They can be further classified, in turn, into two categories: kernel-based scatter estimation; and data-driven scatter estimation in the projection domain.

-Given scatter-corrupted total measurements $\tau(t,\theta)$, kernel-based scatter estimation methods attempt to determine the scatter in $\tau(t,\theta)$ by convolving its weighted version $\tilde{\tau}(t,\theta)$ with a specific function of $t$ - a "kernel" \cite{ohnesorge1999efficient,zhao2015patient,star2009efficient} for each view $\theta$.
-These estimation methods are computationally efficient but prior assumptions such as neglecting the contribution of scatter to the total measurement and pre-defined kernels with few degrees of freedom restrict their effectiveness.
+Given scatter-corrupted total measurements $\tau(t,\theta)$, kernel-based scatter estimation methods attempt to determine the scatter in $\tau(t,\theta)$ by convolving its weighted version $\tilde{\tau}(t,\theta)$ with a specific function of $t$ - a ``kernel" \cite{ohnesorge1999efficient,zhao2015patient,star2009efficient} for each view $\theta$.
+These estimation methods are computationally efficient but prior assumptions such as neglecting the contribution of scatter to $\tau$ and pre-defined kernels with few degrees of freedom restrict their effectiveness.
+A hybrid method combining a MC and a kernel-based approach is studied in \cite{Baer2012HybridSC}.